awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 ## Step 7: Connect to the Client VPN endpoint<a name="cvpn-getting-started-connect"></a>

-You can connect to the Client VPN endpoint using the AWS\-provided client or another OpenVPN\-based client application\.
+You can connect to the Client VPN endpoint using the AWS provided client or another OpenVPN\-based client application\.
 For more information, see the [AWS Client VPN User Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/)\.